AbdallahCoptan/resif/docs/variables.md

 The order of preference for the different configuration types is as listed above, that is:

+1. EasyBuild default values (if applicable)
+2. values in the role configuration file
-1. environment variables override the corresponding entries in the role configuration file
+3. environment variables override the corresponding entries in the role configuration file
-2. command line arguments in turn override the corresponding environment variables and matching entries in the role configuration file
+4. command line arguments in turn override the corresponding environment variables and matching entries in the role configuration file

 In addition, as RESIF interacts with [Easybuild](https://hpcugent.github.io/easybuild), it sets several variables (prefixed with `eb_`) of interest for Easybuild that are listed below